evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_53_4MATICplus_SUV/_index.md

 The Mercedes-AMG EQE 53 4MATIC+ SUV has a maximum power of 460KW (625hp).
 The total torque is 950nm.
 The 0-100km/h sprint (0-62mph) takes 3,7 seconds.
 The top speed is 220 km/h.

 If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
 Then the numbers are improved.
 The Mercedes-AMG EQE 53 4MATIC+ SUV has a maximum power of 505KW (687hp).
 The total torque is 1000nm.
 The 0-100km/h sprint (0-62mph) takes 3,5 seconds.
-The top speed is 240 km/h.
+The top speed is 240 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging